PagerDuty/terraform-provider-pagerduty/website/docs/r/incident_type_custom_field.html.markdown

 * `field_type` - (Required) [Updating causes resource replacement] The field type of the field.
 Must be one of `single_value`, `single_value_fixed`, `multi_value`, or `multi_value_fixed`.
 * `description` - The description of the custom field.
 * `default_value` - The default value to set when new incidents are created.
 Always specified as a string.
 * `enabled` - Whether the custom field is enabled.
+Defaults to true if not provided.
 * `field_options` - The options for the custom field.
 Can only be applied to fields with a type of `single_value_fixed` or `multi_value_fixed`.

 ## Attributes Reference